• Skip to primary navigation

 Group Leader Page

-I am looking for a new PhD student to join our team.
-A wide range of techniques are employed by the group, including cryo-electron microscopy (cryo-EM), x-ray crystallography, genetics, biophysics and biochemical assays.
+A wide range of techniques are employed by the group, including cryo-electron microscopy (cryo-EM), x-ray crystallography, single molecule studies, genetics, biophysics and biochemical assays.

-Please see my website or contact me for more information.
+Please contact me for more information and to discuss projects.

 References